 - nanomaterials - quantum dots, wool colourants, carbon nanotubes

 - ceramics and glasses for imaging

 - heritage materials (conservation science)

 Read more about our research groups.

-We have around 80 PhD students and 20 Master's students in the School.
-They contribute much to its vibrant atmosphere.
+We have around 80 PhD students and 20 Master's students in the School who make it a fun and vibrant atmosphere for research.

 Research is funded internally, from external research grants and via a number of postgraduate scholarships.
 Some scholarships are linked with Crown Research Institutes and in collaboration with industry.
 The Curtis-Gordon Scholarship fund is available for chemistry PhD, Masters and Honours students.

 We work with a number of research centres and institutes.
-The School hosts the MacDiarmid Institute for Advanced Materials and Nanotechnology, New Zealand's only Centre of Research Excellence in the physical sciences.
-It is named after our School's most famous graduate, the late Professor Alan MacDiarmid, co-winner of the Nobel Prize in Chemistry for 2000 for his work on conducting polymers.
+The School hosts the MacDiarmid Institute for Advanced Materials and Nanotechnology.
+Named after our School's most famous graduate, the late Professor Alan MacDiarmid who was co-winner of the Nobel Prize in Chemistry for 2000 for his work on conducting polymers, it is New Zealand's only Centre of Research Excellence in the physical sciences.